friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Host/README.md

 ## `FlioxHub`

-A `FlioxHub` instance is the single entry point used to handle **all** requests send by a client - e.g. via `FlioxClient` or remotely via a web browser.
+A `FlioxHub` instance is the single entry point used to handle **all** requests send by a client.
+E.g. direct/remote via a [`FlioxClient`](../../../Json/Fliox.Hub/Client//) or remote-only via an HTTP client - typically a web browser.
 When instantiating a `FlioxHub` an `EntityDatabase` need to be assigned used to execute all **database operations**, **commands** and **messages** send by a client targeting this database.